pivotal-anz/cf-SpringBootTrader/docs/lab_pushall.md

 1. Log in to the Apps Manager through your browser.
 The URL will be: `https://console.<your_cloud_foundry_url>/`

 Go the *Marketplace* and choose a MySQL service.
-In Pivotal Web Services this will be the "ClearDB MySQL Database".
+In Pivotal Web Services we could use the "ClearDB MySQL Database" service.
+In Pivotal Cloud Foundry we can use the "MySQL for Pivotal Cloud Foundry" service.
 Depending on your cloud provider, you may have multiple plans to choose from.
 For this exercise, the smallest *free* plan will suffice.

 When prompted for the name of the service, insert **"traderdb"** and bind it to the space you are using to deploy your applications.